waarn/ITBCfinalProject/README.md

 Fake pucks identical moving pucks will be added to the game

 Direction changing the puck will randomly change its direction

+## How to play

+1. Using the radio buttons on the right side of the screen select what challenges you want.
+2. Press Enter of click the start button to begin the game
+3. Use the Up and Down arrows to move the right side puck Up and Down

+*Is the game running slow turn up the slider on the top to increase the speed.

 ## Tools Used